Kinto/kinto/docs/configuration.rst

 =============================

-When using Kinto in development mode, it might be helpful to have a way to flush all the data that is currently stored in the database.
+When using Kinto in development mode, it might be helpful to have a way to flush all the data currently stored in the database.

 There is a way to enable this behaviour (it is deactivated by default for obvious security reasons).
 In your `.ini` file: